cangjie-champagne/sunflower/README.md

 # 🌻 sunflower
-A Shi cangjie keyboard word key translation method from any input possible.
+A Shī cangjie keyboard word key translation method from any input possible.